A Tutorial on Bayesian Analysis of Linear Shock Compression Data

 The mean of the marginal posterior distribution of $\beta$, called the posterior mean, is also the least squares estimate of $\beta$, or

 The covariance matrix of the marginal posterior distribution of $\beta$ is

 which requires $n>4$ and is not the scale matrix, $\Sigma$, but closely approximates the scale matrix for large $n$.
-A derivation of the marginal posterior distribution of $\beta$ and the posterior mean and covariance matrix of the distribution are given in~\ref{app:marginal_posterior_beta}.
+The posterior mean and covariance matrix are also derived in~\ref{app:marginal_posterior_beta}.
 Note also that $\hat{\beta}$ maximizes the posterior distribution in~\eqref{posterior_beta_pdf}, and so is called the maximum a posteriori (MAP) estimate of $\beta$ in a Bayesian context.
-Overall, the posterior distribution of $\beta$ is in closed-form, the posterior mean and variance of $\beta$ are available in closed-form, and samples from the posterior distribution of $\beta$ can be obtained exactly.
+Overall, the posterior distribution of $\beta$ is in closed form, the posterior mean and variance of $\beta$ are available in closed form, and samples from the posterior distribution of $\beta$ can be obtained exactly.

-A key point of this tutorial is that the posterior distribution of $\beta$ is available in closed-form and is given by~\eqref{posterior_beta}.
+A key point of this tutorial is that the posterior distribution of $\beta$ is available in closed form and is given by~\eqref{posterior_beta}.
 To demonstrate the utility of this result, Fig.~\ref{fig:marginal_density} shows the $t$-distribution of $C_0$ implied by~\eqref{posterior_beta} and a histogram of samples from this distribution obtained with the two-step algorithm given above.
 As expected, there is close agreement between the analytic posterior distribution and histogram of the samples from the posterior distribution.
 Both distributions are useful, though.
 In particular, the analytic distribution provides closed-form expressions for the mean and covariance matrix of the $C_0$ and $S$ parameters, whereas the samples can be used for Monte Carlo calculations, as noted previously in this section.
 Note also that in this and subsequent figures, the axis labels are $c_0$ or $s$ instead of $C_0$ or $S$.
 The distinction is that $C_0$ and $S$ are random variables, whereas $c_0$ and $s$ refer to values these random variables can take on.